 Gaining Spanish citizenship or residency is a life-long dream for many, enabling them to stay permanently in Spain, buy a villa or apartment in the country that they can live in full time, and work in Spain too.
-Gaining Spanish residency or Spanish citizenship takes a lot of effort, a lot of time, and often a lot of money.
+Lots of people are currently searching for a property in La Cala or Calahonda for example, and Right Casa Estates is the perfect estate agent to help with that.
+Gaining Spanish residency or Spanish citizenship takes a lot of effort, a lot of time, and often a lot of money and once you've got it, it can be a lot easier to buy that dream Spanish property.
 Once you’ve got it, you’re going to want to hold on to it: but it is possible to lose your right to keep your Spanish residency, and you will have to go through the whole application process again if you want to get it back.

 Here’s everything you need to know about how you could lose your Spanish residency or Spanish citizenship, as well as how to go about getting them back again: